bramstein/hypher/README.md

 # Hypher

-A small and fast JavaScript hyphenation engine compatible with Hyphenator.js language objects.
+A small and fast JavaScript hyphenation engine.
 Can be used in Node.js and as a jQuery plugin.

 ## Node.js
 Hypher can be installed from NPM: